Friendship organizations and people from many countries condemn Pelosi’s visit to Taiwan, expressing firm support for the one-China principle – Xinhua English.news.cn-breakinglatest.news-Breaking Latest News

-Xinhua News Agency, Beijing, August 8th.
-Question: Friendship organizations and people from many countries condemned Pelosi’s visit to China‘s Taiwan region and expressed firm support for the one-China principle
+Xinhua News Agency, Beijing, August 8th: Multinational friendly organizations and people condemned Pelosi’s visit to China‘s Taiwan region and expressed firm support for the one-China principle

 In the past few days, many friendship organizations and people from many countries have written to the Chinese People’s Association for Friendship with Foreign Countries or through other means to severely condemn US House of Representatives Speaker Nancy Pelosi’s visit to Taiwan.
 The joint communique stipulates that it grossly interferes in China‘s internal affairs, seriously violates China‘s sovereignty and territorial integrity, and seriously undermines the peace and stability of the Taiwan Strait.
 These friendly organizations and people unanimously reiterated their firm support for the one-China principle and the necessary countermeasures China has taken to safeguard national sovereignty and territorial integrity.